Snow-11y/Astralis/Readme.md

 >
 > Astralis is currently in **early alpha development**.
 All documented features are based on implemented code that remains **untested in production environments**.
 This is primarily a **personal Java learning project** exploring modern graphics programming, JVM optimization, and high-performance computing.
 >
 > **Do not use in production environments.
-Expect breaking changes, instability, and incomplete features.**
+UNTIL the first Stable Build**
 >
-> I'm not experienced with Metal, so supporting latest Metal and MSL (4.x) might not be possible.
->
->### guys, the structures, javadoc of my project are ai-generated, But the code itself is **100% Human Written**, just the javadoc and structures of the file, the skeleton is ai-gen, but the code isn't
+> guys, the structures, javadoc of my project are ai-generated, But the code itself is **100% Human Written**, just the javadoc and structures of the file, the skeleton is ai-gen, but the code isn't

 <br/>